 Gavri Devi (1920-1988)

-Legendary singer late Gavri Devi of Jodhpur, specially known for her singing style of Maand sang Thumri, Bhajan, Ghazals and Folk.
-She is famous as Maru Kokila in Rajasthan.
-Her parents were Raj singer for Bikaner Royal family.
-Trained by her parents she adapted to her unique style of singing and became most successful and deserving singer of Maand Gayaki.
+Legendary singer late Gavri Devi of Jodhpur, specially known for her singing style of Maand santr Bikaner Royal family.
+Trained by her parents, she adapted to her unique style of singing and became most succeessful and deserving singer of Maand Gayaki.
 She kept singing post her marriage and traveled in India and abroad.
 Rajmata Sahiba knew that she was the best singer for the academy.
-She performed with the academy and even traveled with us to Russia in year 1986 for Festival of India, organised by ICCR [Indian Council for Cultural Relations].
+She performed with the academy and even traveled with us to Russia in the year 1986 for Festival of India, organised by ICCR [Indian Council for Cultural Relations].

 Lakha Khan Manganiyar

 Lakha Khan is one of the last few Manganiyars who has mastered the complex instrument called Sindhi sarangi to carry forward the centuries-old musical tradition of Rajasthani folk and Sufi music.
 He was introduced to Rajmata sa by Late Shri Komal Kothari, Padma Bhushan Awardee; for the academy and has been performing since then.

 A living legend, Lakha Khan is not only a maestro on the Sindhi sarangi, he sings fluently in Sindhi, Punjabi, Hindi, Marwari and a variety of dialects.
 His knowledge and skill spanning the divide between folk and classical music.
 An old school traditional artist yet open to world music Lakha ji performs extensively across Rajasthan and India, and internationally.
 He has been awarded with National and International awards including Sangeet Natak Academy Award.

 Umar Mohammad from Jodhpur, is Raj nagarchi, and plays Nagara for Jodhpur Royal family.